Chronology

 John Q. Cannon was rebaptized by his father on 6 May.
 A few days later, he also had his priesthood authority restored.

-Daniel H. Wells performed the remarriage of John Q. and Annie in the Endowment House.
+Daniel H. Wells performed the remarriage of John Q. Cannon and Elizabeth Ann Wells Cannon in the Endowment House.
 A civil ceremony followed, conducted by Judge Elias Smith.

 John Q. and Annie Cannon moved to Ogden, where John Q. edited the Ogden Standard.